MicrosoftDocs/winrt-api/windows.ui.composition.scenes/scenemetallicroughnessmaterial_metallicroughnessinput.md

 Gets or sets the input for how rough or smooth the material is.

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Scenes.SceneMetallicRoughnessMaterial.MetallicRoughnessInput](/windows/winui/api/microsoft.ui.composition.scenes.scenemetallicroughnessmaterial.metallicroughnessinput).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Scenes.SceneMetallicRoughnessMaterial.MetallicRoughnessInput](/windows/winui/api/microsoft.ui.composition.scenes.scenemetallicroughnessmaterial.metallicroughnessinput) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value